for 12th graders / $1000 each (2 awarded)

 Coaches should encourage those students who meet the qualifications to apply.

 The recipients of these scholarships will be chosen by an impartial panel, and the scholarships will be announced at the State Debate Tournament Awards Ceremony.

 A check will be sent to the student's post-secondary institution after the student provides a 1st semester transcript showing successful completion of 1 semester of college.
 Failure to submit proof of successful completion of 1 semester of college will mean the awardee forfeits his or her Scholarship Award.

-(Note – while these guidelines are very similar to the former Blyton Scholarships, they also emphasize the urge for financial need to be considered as well as renaming them for the current funding source – rewritten for the 2021-2022 school year).
+(Note – while these guidelines are very similar to the former Blyton Scholarships, they also emphasize the urge for financial need to be considered as well as renaming them for the current funding source – rewritten for the 2021-2022 school year and onward).